Trust Center

 Learn More

-Montana Attorney General Austin Knudsen recently stated in the Montana Administrative Register that EWA products are not loans so long as the EWA product is fully nonrecourse; does not condition a transaction on any interest, fees, or other consideration or expenses; and limits transactions to income already earned by the consumer.
+Montana Attorney General Austin Knudsen recently stated in the Montana Administrative Register that EWA products are not payday loans so long as the EWA product is fully nonrecourse; does not condition a transaction on any interest, fees, or other consideration or expenses; and limits transactions to income already earned by the consumer.
 Payactiv’s EWA program is fully compliant with these parameters.

 Learn More